prashanth5905/CS322M-230102075/LAB2/fsm-assignments/problem1_seqdet/README.md

 - **Reset Duration**: 15ns (1.5 clock cycles)

 ## Verification Notes
-- The design has been verified with the provided testbench
+- The design has been verified with the testbench
 - All three expected pulse outputs are correctly generated
 - State transitions follow the designed FSM behavior
 - Overlap handling works as intended

-## Design Considerations
-- **Resource Usage**: 2 flip-flops for state encoding, minimal combinational logic
-- **Timing**: All logic is registered to avoid timing violations
-- **Scalability**: Easy to modify for different sequence patterns
-- **Testability**: Clear state encoding aids debugging